Lil Boosie BadAzz Instagram Video: Concert Shooting Was ‘F***** Up’ In Virginia

 — Dinwiddie Monitor (@DinwiddieMonitr) April 2, 2017

 One person was hit by a car in the wake of the melee, according to NBC 12.
-Authorities are not sure how many people were shooters, however, police are asking that those who have videos or other info about the shootings to call 804-861-1212.
+Authorities are not sure how many shooters there were, however, police are asking that those that have videos or other info about the shootings to call 804-861-1212.

-As seen in the below linked-to Instagram video, Boosie was angry about the shooting and the fact that Boosie was told he couldn’t go to his concert, which was set to last until 11 p.m. on Saturday night.
+As seen in the below Instagram video, Boosie was angry about the shooting and the fact that he was told he couldn’t go to his concert, which was set to last until 11 p.m. on Saturday night.

 A post shared by Boosie BadAzz (@officialboosieig) on

-Warning: The Boosie video contains graphic language as Boosie spoke about hearing girls in the hotel saying they weren’t going to Boosie’s concert because of the shooting.
-On the “officialboosieig” Instagram account, Boosie posted a video that cursed the shooting at Dinwiddie, with Boosie writing that he was ready to hit the stage, but that he was headed to Raleigh in the wake of the shooting.
+Warning: The Boosie video contains graphic language as he spoke about hearing girls in the hotel saying they weren’t going to his concert because of the shooting.
+On the “officialboosieig” Instagram account, Boosie posted a video that cursed the shooting at Dinwiddie, with the rapper writing that he was ready to hit the stage, but that he was headed to Raleigh in the wake of the shooting.

 “Dam Dinwiddie that’s f***** up I was ready????headed to Raleigh.”